-- The company must meet one of the following qualifications:
+- Your company must meet one of the following qualifications:

-- Changed ownership or under new management in the last six months
+- Your business changed ownership or is under new management within the last six months.

-- Please note, we observe Summer hours Memorial Day through Labor Day and will close at 1 p.m. on Friday afternoons.
+- The Chamber observes summer hours Memorial Day through Labor Day and will close at 1 p.m. on Friday afternoons.

-- The Chamber cannot attend on weekends/Holidays or anytime the Chamber is closed
+- The Chamber may be able to attend on weekends, holidays or anytime the Chamber is closed, based on availability.

 - The company is responsible for all external promotion of their event.
 We encourage the company to post their event on Member News under Ribbon Cuttings.